Music before we worship: Taize’ song – Holy Spirit come to us (The link opens up youtube in a separate window)

 And may the blessing of God the Father, Son and Holy Spirit be among us now and forever more.

 Video service from St Peter’s Methodist Church Canterbury click here

 Lectionary Leanings: Chosen as Friends weekly lectionary reflection by our friend the Revd Dr Paul Glass and click here for Paul reading his reflection on video (The link opens up you tube in a separate window)

 Daily devotions from the United Reformed Church.
 A radio-style / podcast service with hymns, readings, prayers and a sermon.
 Sign up on the page to receive The Sunday Service email which will contain an order of service and words for you to sing along with the hymns.

-Worship at home 22nd November from the Methodist church.
+Worship at home 9th May from the Methodist church.
 A really great way to follow along at home worshipping with other Christians at home.

 Birch, John.
-The Act of Prayer: Praying through the Lectionary.
-Bible Reading Fellowship.
+The Act of Prayer: Praying through the Lectionary Bible Reading Fellowship.
 Kindle Edition.